 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Place the rounded side of the Oravig (miconazole) tablet to your upper gum above your front teeth.
-The flat side of the tablet should be against the inside of your upper lip.
-Once you have the Oravig (miconazole) tablet in place, press your finger over your upper lip lightly and hold it there for 30 seconds.
-This helps make sure the tablet sticks in place.
-Keep the Oravig (miconazole) tablet in place as it slowly dissolves.
+Make sure to review the instructions for use on how to properly place the Oravig (miconazole) tablet in your mouth.
+Take Oravig (miconazole) in the morning after you've brushed your teeth.
+Place the rounded side of the Oravig (miconazole) tablet to your upper gum above your front teeth so it's sandwiched between your gum and the inside of your upper lip.
+Then, press your finger over your upper lip lightly for 30 seconds to help the tablet stick in place.
+Leave the tablet in the same spot as it slowly dissolves.
 With each day of your treatment course, alternate between placing the tablet on the left and right sides of your upper gum.
+Ask your provider or pharmacist if you have any questions about using Oravig (miconazole).

 Oravig (miconazole) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.